 It is certified by the USDA Organic, as well as the Rainforest Alliance for its commitment to the environment and sustainability.

-The Selim Hill Collective was created by the trustees of the tea estate, under the Chairmanship of Mr. Rajah Banerjee.
-The purpose of the Collective is to reimagine the space of the tea estate, by moving away from the model of commercially exploited plantations to that of an inclusive and naturally holistic garden.
+We work with the Selim Hill Collective which was created by the trustees of the tea estate, under the Chairmanship of Mr. Rajah Banerjee.
+The purpose of the Collective is to re-imagine the space of the tea estate, by moving away from the model of commercially exploited plantations to that of an inclusive and naturally holistic garden.